 Do you know what traders trade?

-What exactly they look for in the charts?
+What exactly do they look for in the charts?

 The answer is Pattern.

 A technical analyst who is willing to trade will always search for a pattern in the chart.
-In this article we will discuss about trading with megaphone pattern.
+In this article, we will discuss trading with megaphone patterns.

 In this topic, we are going to discuss a pattern which is about 85 years old and first mentioned by Richard Schabacker’s 1932 book: “Technical Analysis and Stock Market Profits,”.
 The pattern which looks like a megaphone is seen in a trending market.